tripflex/WifiWizard2/README.md

  - Connect/Disconnect only works for iOS11+
  - Can't run in the simulator so you need to attach an actual device when building with xCode
  - Will add the 'HotspotConfiguration' and 'NetworkExtensions' capabilities to your xCode project

+## Important

+The com.apple.developer.networking.HotspotHelper entitlement is required in order to use iOSConnectNetwork (NEHotspotHelper).
+To request this entitlement from Apple, complete the questionnaire at https://developer.apple.com/contact/network-extension.

 ```javascript
 WifiWizard2.iOSConnectNetwork(ssid, ssidPassword)